 We are constantly updating our memory —it is what we do our whole life.
 Memory reconsolidation alters our long-term memory.
 Our brains do that by recalling the memory into short term memory and then, while that short-term memory is alive, we create a new neural pathway so you build a different experience and quick response to that memory.

-Knowing that memory can be updated brings hope for unwanted PTSD memories.
+Knowing that memory can be updated brings hope for triggering memories.
 We just need to access and alter the pathway of these unwanted synaptic connections.

 Here is a simple everyday example of how updating memory works: you have driven on a freeway for years where the speed has been 65mph.
 Through the habit of driving this familiar road, you have consolidated this memory into long-term memory so that the 65mph speed limit persists and is easily and automatically remembered.
 Then one day, the speed is decreased to 55mph.
 But with new practice, your brain can learn to instantly recall a new speed limit.
 It may take a few reminders driving along this freeway, but eventually, your brain will replace that old memory of 65mph to 55mph into your long-term memory.
 The road is still familiar but you updated your memory of the speed limit.